Dawoodoz/DFPSR/README.md

 Theme, GUI, font and sound APIs are still under active development and may have significant changes before a stable version 1.0 is ready, because some code is just a primitive placeholder until the advanced implementation can replace it, and one must try to actually use the library before usability problems become obvious.
 Buffer, file, image, draw, filter, string and time APIs are however already quite version stable.
 You can choose to stick with a specific version for each new project, keep updated with the latest changes, or wait for stable version 1.0.

 ## How you can help
-* Port to Macintosh or Wayland using the same principles of minimal dependency.
 * Test this beta version and give feedback on the design before version 1.0 is released.
 * Create different types of game engines with open-source tools.

 ## Supported CPU hardware:
-* **Intel/AMD** using **SSE2** intrinsics and optional extensions.
+* **Intel/AMD** using **SSE2**, **AVX** and **AVX2** intrinsics and optional extensions.
 * **ARM** using **NEON** intrinsics.
-* Unknown CPU architectures, without SIMD vectorization as a fallback solution.
+* Unknown CPU architectures, by running the same vector operations without SIMD hardware acceleration.
+This is still faster than naive loops with one iteration per element, because multiple scalar operations in parallel are better at filling the processor's execution window.

 ## Platforms:
 * **Linux**, tested on Mint, Mate, Manjaro, Ubuntu, RaspberryPi OS, Raspbian (Buster or later).